danielmichaels/zet/20220919023318/README.md

 - Refactoring Mudmap sql to use SQLc
   - It's a lot of work but so far is totaly worth it.
 Building new queries is so easy
+  - The only thing I don't like is how it handles `enums` in Postgres

+- Spent all week at work refactoring a series of Gitlab pipelines
+  - Nested `includes` are not a lot of fun.

+- Started learning a bit more about gRPC and Protobuf's for a project
+  - It's a different way of thinking when you've mostly done REST using JSON.

+Tags:

+   #wgd